Video of downtown assault highlights organization of cell phone theft

-MINNEAPOLIS — A Facebook post from retired Police Chief Scott Nadeau is drawing attention to what police say is an ongoing problem in downtown Minneapolis: cell phone thefts, leading to the draining of accounts, and sometimes resulting in violence.
+MINNEAPOLIS — A Facebook post from retired Maplewood Police Chief Scott Nadeau is drawing attention to what police say is an ongoing problem in downtown Minneapolis: cell phone thefts that lead to the draining of accounts, and sometimes result in violence.

 Nadeau said the victim is his 24-year-old son Jack.
 He is now at home, recovering from a broken jaw and bleeding on his brain.

-Nadeau said that since his son's phone was unlocked, the thieves stole money from his payment accounts, such as Venmo and CashApp.
+Nadeau said that after his son's phone was unlocked, the thieves stole money from his payment accounts, such as Venmo and CashApp.

 "I'm wishing for the best for his recovery," said Steve Cramer, president and CEO of the Minneapolis Downtown Council.